 The Dalles Murals are a collaborative effort committed to bringing artists and beautiful artwork depicting area history, using our downtown buildings as the canvas.
 These famous moments in history have been magnificently illustrated by renowned northwest artists.

-This wonderful artwork welcomes visitors and tourists who stroll into the downtown area via the Union Street overpass that leads to the Columbia River.
+The murals welcome visitors and tourists, including the tour boat visitors who stroll into the downtown area via the Union Street overpass that leads to the Columbia River.
 The underpass project restored access to the river from the historic downtown business district of The Dalles and was completed in September of 2003.

 Map of The Dalles Murals

 Take a tour of Downtown The Dalles and visit each one of the Talking Murals.
 Famous moments in history magnificently illustrated by renown northwest artists are located through out The Dalles.
 A cultural and educational experience for all ages.
 Keys to the Talking Murals boxes are available at The Dalles Chamber of Commerce.
 (Note: not all murals are shown on the map, but you’ll find street addresses listed with the photo and descriptions below.)